ad4mvojtech/efd/02-first-impression/index-final.md

 # Hello! :)

 My name’s Adam, I’m an junior animator based in Prague.
-I can speak Czech, English and German & I study French.
+I can speak Czech, English and German & I also study French.

 To see some of my work, please scroll a bit, to see my portfolio.
 <!-- This is a comment, only visible to the author: Add a link to your presentation. -->